 See Chapter 29.4.1 Case studies: Harris Park Community Centre and Phang Legal.

-Volunteering at a community legal centre is another good way to start doing pro bono work as it limits the time commitment to a controlled and manageable amount.
-It may be easier to become involved by joining an established pro bono project.
-Small firms will be able to leverage existing structures for managing the relationships with any community partners, coordination, administration, training and supervision of the work.
+Volunteering at a community legal centre is another good way to launch into providing pro bono legal services at the community level.
+Rather than undertaking individual client work, participating in third party organisations may limit the time commitment towards pro bono legal services to a controlled and manageable amount.
+Small firms may also find it easier to become involved by joining established pro bono projects and, in turn, leveraging existing structures for managing the relationships with any community partners, coordination of services, outsourcing administration, training and supervision of the work.

 See Chapter 19.5.2 Case study: Document Review Service and Telephone Legal Advice Service (Arts Law Centre of Australia).